Felipe-Ulloa-CA/bus-eta-prediction/README.md

 ## Feature Engineering

-The model incorporates both structural and temporal features derived from GTFS data:
+The model incorporates structural and temporal features derived from GTFS data:

 - `direction_id`
 - `is_weekend`
 - `route_trip_count`
-- `hour` (departure hour)
 - `day_of_week`
 - `number_of_stops`
-- `scheduled_duration` (proxy based on GTFS timing)

-These features significantly expand the predictive capability compared to the initial baseline.
+These features expand the predictive capability compared to the initial baseline (3 → 5 features).

 ---